cwand/mmct/README.md

 The result of the test will of course vary \(unless the random simulator is seeded\), but should in general result in a p-value around 0.31, i.e. we cannot reject the hypothesis that the numbers above are taken from a fair dice rolling \(which they actually are\).

+For more in-depth explanation and code documentation, see the [GitHub Pages](https://cwand.github.io/mmct/)